doc4d/docs/docs/FormEditor/forms.md

 1. Call the [`Print form`](../commands/print-form) command.
 2. (optional) Use commands of the [Printing](../commands/theme/Printing.md) theme to control printing area and page breaks.

-### Using forms as subforms

-A form can be embedded within another form, in which case it becomes a subform.
-A subform is actually a [form object](../FormObjects/subform_overview.md) and follow specific rules.

-A subform is automatically used when its parent form is [displayed in a window](#using-project-forms-in-windows).

 ### Other form usages